-As we ease into fall and the leaves begin to change we naturally move into a different rhythm and explore other ways to spend time.
-Getting creative in the kitchen can be a wonderful way to ground and nurture yourself.
-Read on for a delicious ayurvedic sesame cookie recipe, perfect for dunking in those warming teas as you snuggle on the couch.
+Getting creative in the kitchen can be a wonderful way to ground and nurture yourself as we move inside for the season.
+Read on for a delicious Ayurvedic sesame cookie recipe, perfect for giving as gifts or dunking in those warming teas as you snuggle on the couch.

 Sesame is a special seed, it contains an unusual trio of tastes: bitter, pungent, and sweet.
 Its naturally balanced composition of heating, cooling, and building qualities makes it a tonic for increasing strength and immunity.

 1 cup sesame tahini